We are age-specific, not gender-specific. We focus on the unique circumstances that teens and young adults face.

-Our program addresses every aspect of their lives, from their physical and mental health to their relationships and schooling.
-This holistic approach ensures we create lasting, positive change by treating more than just symptoms.
+Our personalized treatment plans take every aspect of your teen’s life into consideration, from their physical and mental health to their relationships and schooling.
+This holistic approach ensures we create lasting, positive change by treating the root cause, not just the symptoms.

-Our treatment team takes into account a teenager’s growing brain and tailor our treatment to consider each individual’s unique social, physical and emotional development.
+Our treatment team recognizes that your teen’s brain is still developing, and they tailor every treatment plan to meet each individual’s unique social, physical, and emotional development.

-At Cascade Canyon, we believe in treating the client as a whole person, not just treating their symptoms.
-We use experiential therapy, which means we incorporate movement to connect both body and mind.
+At Cascade Canyon, we believe in treating your teen as a whole person, so we use experiential therapy to incorporate movement to connect both their body and mind.
 Our therapists turn activities like horseback riding, hiking, or playing music into effective counseling sessions.